Skip Navigation

 • How relevant and useful were the REL technical assistance products to the needs of the states, localities, and policymakers in their regions?

-This descriptive study is relying on a combination of extant data, FY 2010 interviews with REL directors, and FY 2012 surveys of potential REL customers from state and local educational agencies.
-Panels of experts met during FY 2010 and FY 2012 and rated the quality and relevance of REL Fast Response Project proposals and final reports and REL impact study proposals and final reports.
+This descriptive study relied on a combination of extant data, Fiscal Year 2010 interviews with REL directors, and Fiscal Year 2012 surveys of potential REL customers from state and local educational agencies.
+Panels of experts met during Fiscal Year 2010 and Fiscal Year 2012 to rate the quality and relevance of REL Fast Response Project proposals and final reports, as well as REL impact study proposals and final reports.